reujab/knightweb.dev/content/articles/emulating-raspberry-pi/index.md

 ---
-title: "Emulating Raspberry Pi OS"
+title: Emulating Raspberry Pi OS
-author: "Christopher Knight"
+authors: [Christopher Knight]
-date: 4 August 2024
+date: 2024-08-04
-updated: 6 August 2024
+updated: 2024-08-06
 notes: Download links
 description: Learn how to emulate a Raspberry Pi (32 or 64-bit) with graphics support using QEMU by creating an initrd that loads virtio_gpu.
-bibliography: refs.bib
+extra:
+  notes: Download links
 ---

 I'd like to share my technique on emulating a Raspberry Pi OS image, which involves creating an initrd that loads virtio_gpu, allowing graphical emulation with QEMU.